 HOPE Alliance exists to teach and coach people seeking purpose and excellence in what they do, no matter what that may be.

 HOPE Alliance is a learning and coaching service for anyone who needs to know how to do things differently for a purpose right now.
-It's a tool for people who need to be better at how they do what they do.
+It's a tool for people who need to be better at doing what they do.

-HOPE Alliance is a learning and coaching support collective for high performance people looking for an even sharper edge than they already have, and anyone else aspiring to find an edge.
-It's based on the principle that the answers to being better are nearly always present for those willing to work hard to be their best, they just need a different lens to see them.
+HOPE Alliance provides a coaching support collective for high-performance people seeking a sharper edge.
+It's based on the principle that the answers to being better are present for those willing to look through a different lens to realize them.

-HOPE Alliance bridges the gap between knowing how to live happily, purposefully, and productively as individuals and team members with the skills and knowledge to actually making it happen.
+HOPE Alliance bridges the gap between knowing how to live happily, purposefully, and productively as individuals and team members with the skills and knowledge to actually make this happen.
 It taps into timeless wisdom that shall not be forgotten if we are to thrive in the ever-changing world together.
-In simultaneous form, HOPE Alliance carefully and thoughtfully embraces what we as intelligent humans should have already learned and internalized about living purposefully and productively with what has yet to be discovered and has the potential to be leveraged toward optimizing purpose and productivity moving forward.
+HOPE Alliance embraces what we as intelligent humans should have already internalized about living purposefully with what have yet to discover.
+We will show you how to leverage this bridge toward optimizing your purpose and productivity moving forward.

 As a noun, hope is...